aws-samples/aws-bedrock-with-rag-and-react/README.md

 This solution contains a backend Flask application which uses LangChain to provide PDF data as embeddings to your choice of text-gen foundational model via Amazon Web Services (AWS) new, managed LLM-provider service, Amazon Bedrock and your choice of vector database with FAISS or a Kendra Index.

-The only cost-generating AWS service this solution uses is Amazon Bedrock.

 ## What You'll Build

 ![Bedrock Demo Architecture](bedrock-demo-arch.png)